rackerlabs/deproxy/docs/howItWorks.rst

 We call that a MessageChain_.
 Everything from the client to the proxy to the auxiliary services to the end server and back again is stored in a single, easy-to-assert object.

-We can simulate the auxiliary service using a second DeproxyEndpoint_ in addition to the first.
+We can simulate the auxiliary service using a second Endpoint_ in addition to the first.
 That endpoint can be made to return canned responses to the proxy's authentication requests.
 All handlings from both endpoints will be stored in a single MessageChain_ object, which makeRequest_ returns back to its caller.